Chiaration/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch A Sketch

+Created a Etch A Sketch game using JavaScript

-HTML, CSS.
-JavaScript - Practicing DOM
+Skills: HTML, CSS, Flexbox, Git, JavaScript, JavaScript DOM

+Checkout the website here: [Etch A Sketch](chiaration.github.io/etch-a-sketch)